aelfimow/cppasm/README.md

 # cppasm
-A set of C++ classes experimenting with assembly source code generation
+A library of C++ classes for experimenting with assembly source code generation for x86 CPUs.